soundpress/RulesOfNYC/docs/c06/index.rst

 The following procedures shall be followed during the conduct of abatement activities on asbestos projects.
 The procedures set forth in this subdivision shall be performed in the order set forth below:

-(a) The building owner or designated representative shall provide notification to all occupants of the work place and immediate adjacent areas of the asbestos project.
-Information provided in the notification shall include contractor, project location and size, amount and type of ACM, abatement procedure, dates of expected occurrence and the Call Center "311" for government information and services.
-Postings of this notification shall be in English and Spanish, at eye level, in a conspicuous, well-lit place, at the entrances to the work place and immediate adjacent areas.
-The notice shall have the following heading: NOTICE OF ASBESTOS ABATEMENT, in a minimum of one inch sans serif, gothic or block style lettering, with the balance of the lettering of the notice to be of the same type lettering in a minimum of one quarter inch size.
-The notices shall be posted 7 calendar days prior to the start of the project and shall remain posted until clearance air monitoring is satisfactorily concluded.
-A lessee initiating an asbestos project shall give 10 calendar days notice to the owner of the subject building.
+(a) The building owner or designated representative must provide notification to all occupants of the work place and immediate adjacent areas of the asbestos project.
+Information provided in the notification must include contractor, project location and size, amount and type of ACM, abatement procedure, dates of expected occurrence and the Call Center "311" for government information and services.
+Postings of this notification must be in English and Spanish, at eye level, in a conspicuous, well-lit place, at the entrances to the work place and immediate adjacent areas.
+The notice must have the following heading: NOTICE OF ASBESTOS ABATEMENT, in a minimum of two inch sans serif, gothic or block style lettering, with the balance of the lettering of the notice to be of the same type lettering in a minimum of one inch size.
+The notices must be posted 7 calendar days prior to the start of the project and must remain posted until clearance air monitoring is satisfactorily concluded.
+A lessee initiating an asbestos project must give 10 calendar days notice to the owner of the subject building.

 (b) A floor plan showing the areas of the building under abatement and the location of all fire exits in said areas shall be prominently posted in the building lobby or comparable location, along with a notice stating the location within the building of the negative air cutoff switch required under 15 RCNY § 1-91(f), if applicable.